Home Learning

 Lesson Three – Research task

-- Create a research page detailing features of the Classical Period
+• Create a research page detailing features of the Baroque Period.

 Lesson Four – Listening Task

-- Research another famous instrumental piece from the Classical Period.
-You could consider a piece by Mozart, Haydn or Beethoven
+• Research another famous Vocal piece from the Baroque Period.
+You could consider a piece by Bach, Handel or Vivaldi.

-- Listen to the track three times and make a note of all of the musical features that you hear.
+• Listen to the track three times and make a note of all the musical features that you hear.

 * Attach listening sheet